robertorcosta/azure-docs.pt-br/articles/cosmos-db/sql-query-cot.md

 ## <a name="examples"></a>Exemplos

-  O exemplo a seguir calcula o `COT` do ângulo especificado.
+  O exemplo a seguir calcula a `COT` do ângulo especificado.

 ```sql
 SELECT COT(124.1332) AS cot